Purrfect Companions - Cats.

 - You can get an Electronic Cat Fence that is like an invisible barrier that will allow your cat the freedom to go out to your garden without escaping and stop other peoples' cats from entering yours.

-- There is also a cat-proof fence, which consists of a tubular section on the top of the Colorbond fencing.
+- There is a very clever cat-proof fence, which consists of a tubular section on the top of the Colorbond fencing.
 No wiring, no electronics.
 The idea is that when a cat [yours or one on the other side of the fence] tries to climb on to the top of the fence, the tubular section rotates freely so they cannot get a foothold.

-- There is also a cat flap that identifies the microchip on your cat before it opens the cat-door for it to come in.
+- There is a cat flap that identifies the microchip on your cat before it opens the cat-door for it to come in.

 - Yet another method is the electronic collar which will only let your cat in or out.
 It works similar to the Electronic Cat Flap but the electronic component is within the collar, so any pet with that collar can go in an out, but none other.

 You may want to adopt one of these systems not only to appease your neighbors, but also to ensure that your best buddy is safe.
 If they do not appeal, it is still not difficult to keep a cat, even in a small apartment, especially if it has been neutered.
 De-sexed cats seem to fit in far more easily as they do not have to battle the urges to be ‘out there’ when the hormones rage!